sparna-git/Sparnatural-yasgui-plugins/README.md

 }
 ```

+- `includeControls` controls whether the search, compact view switch and ellipse checkbox are displayed
 - `excludeColumnsFromCompactView` takes an array of column names.
 These column names will be hidden when the table is set to "compact view".
-- `includeControls` controls whether the search, compact view switch and ellipse checkbox are displayed
+- `uriHarefAdapter` takes a function that allows to rewrite the URI before they are inserted as link targets in the table.
+This allows to build links to something else than the actual URI.
+- `bindingSetAdapter` is a function that allows to pre-process an entire line in the result

 Here is an example configuration code